-Interest Rate in Hong Kong is expected to be 2.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Hong Kong to stand at 3.00 in 12 months time.
-In the long-term, the Hong Kong Interest Rate is projected to trend around 3.75 percent in 2020, according to our econometric models.
+Interest Rate in Hong Kong is expected to be 5.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.